Cultural

-This circuit gives you the chance to enter Machu Picchu and visit the lower part of the citadel, including the Inca House, the Temple of the Sun, the Water Mirrors, the Industrial area, the agricultural sector, the eastern Qolqas, and the Sacred Rock.
-To access the Huchuy Picchu mountain, note that entry is from 7:00 hrs. until 12:00 hrs. and the Condor enclosure (Temple of the Condor) is open from 10:00 hrs. until 13:00 hrs.
-This tour is designed for travelers who couldn't plan their visit to Machu Picchu in advance.
+This circuit allows you to enter Machu Picchu and visit the lower part of the citadel, including the Inca House, the Temple of the Sun, the Water Mirrors, the Industrial Sector, the Agricultural Sector, the Eastern Storehouses (Qolqas), and the Sacred Rock.
+Entry to Huchuy Picchu Mountain is available between 7:00 a.m. and 12:00 p.m., while the Temple of the Condor is open from 10:00 a.m. to 1:00 p.m.
+This tour is designed for travelers who cannot plan their visit to Machu Picchu in advance.

-We will start our day early, picking you up from your hotel at 3:00 a.m. in Cusco to transport you to the train station in Ollantaytambo, emphasizing our personalized service in small groups.
-We will board a train that will take us through the Sacred Valley of the Incas and along the Vilcanota River, arriving at Aguas Calientes, a journey of approximately 1 hour and 45 minutes.
+We will start our day early, picking you up from your hotel in Cusco at 3:00 a.m. to transfer you to the train station in Ollantaytambo, highlighting our personalized small-group service.
+We will then board a train that takes us through the Sacred Valley of the Incas and along the Vilcanota River, reaching Aguas Calientes after a journey of approximately 1 hour and 45 minutes.

-Upon our arrival, a guide will lead us to the bus station for a 25-minute ride to the renowned Archaeological Sanctuary of Machu Picchu, one of the 7 Wonders of the Modern World.
-Our expert guide will immerse us in the rich history and architecture of this ancient Inca City.
+Upon arrival, our guide will take us to the bus station for a 25-minute ride to the famous Archaeological Sanctuary of Machu Picchu, one of the Seven Wonders of the Modern World.
+Our expert guide will immerse us in the rich history and architecture of this ancient Inca city.

-We explore Huchuy Picchu, a Sacred Waka, and other archaeological sites within the complex, surrounded by diverse flora and fauna.
-From this "Small Mountain", you will appreciate a panoramic view of the archaeological site, the Vilcanota river canyon, and the Vilcabamba mountain ranges, with the imposing APU PUMASILLO.
+We will explore Huchuy Picchu, a sacred huaca (shrine), along with other archaeological sites within the complex, surrounded by diverse flora and fauna.
+From this little mountain, you will enjoy a panoramic view of the archaeological site, the Vilcanota River canyon, and the Vilcabamba mountain range, with the imposing Apu Pumasillo in the distance.

-After the tour, we will return to Aguas Calientes for lunch and explore its picturesque town.
-Then, we will embark on our return train journey to Ollantaytambo.
-There, a representative will be waiting to take us back to your hotel in Cusco, concluding our fascinating full-day tour to Machu Picchu and Huchuy Picchu.
+After the tour, we will return to Aguas Calientes for lunch and to explore the picturesque town.
+Then, we will take the return train to Ollantaytambo, where a representative will be waiting to transfer you back to your hotel in Cusco, concluding this fascinating full-day tour to Machu Picchu and Huchuy Picchu.

 Important: Please note that train schedules are approximate and may vary depending on departures and availability.